Thomas Wyatt the Younger: Wyatt's Rebellion

-Following these events, Wyatt and the four thousand men who accompanied him marched through Gravesend and Dartford to Blackheath in January 1553/54.
 The government addressed this issue with great seriousness.
 In an effort to gain time, the government offered Wyatt an opportunity to establish demands; however, this was only a formality.
 By this point, Wyatt had been deemed a disloyal adversary in the eyes of the monarchy.
 On 2 February 1554, over twenty thousand men volunteered to aid the Queen as defenders against Wyatt and his troops.
 In addition to these precautions, other security measures were also taken.
 The court and the Tower of London were under especially heavy guard.
 Furthermore, a lucrative reward was offered in exchange for Wyatt's capture: a valuable sum of land would be awarded to anyone who handed Wyatt over as a captive.

 During the negotiation, Wyatt had insisted that the Tower should be surrendered to him, and the queen put in his charge.
 Although the reformers in London had at first been in sympathy with him, these demands caused a negative reaction.
 Upon entering Southwark, Wyatt and his companions soon discovered the high-security measures that had been implemented, and that London Bridge was fortified.
 As a result, many of his followers abandoned him, forcing him to leave Southwark.
 He instead headed towards Kingston-on-Thames, with new plans to surprise Ludgate and intentions to capture the Queen's refuge in St James's Palace.
 The government soon found out about his strategy, and responded by allowing him to progress into the city, only to corner him from all sides.
 After several skirmishes along the way, with the numbers of his followers dwindling continually, Wyatt eventually admitted defeat.
 He was arrested and taken to the Tower of London.
 On 15 March, after a trial which was little more than a formality, he was sentenced to death for high treason.
 Sentence was delayed in hopes that he would place some blame on Mary's half-sister Elizabeth, but he did not confess enough to put her in danger.

 Execution

 On 11 April 1554, the scheduled date of his execution, Wyatt asked permission of John Brydges, 1st Baron Chandos, the Lieutenant of the Tower of London, to speak to Edward Courtenay, the Earl of Devon.

 During their half-hour-long meeting, Wyatt knelt down before Courtenay and begged him "to confess the truth of himself", as Wyatt believed Courtenay was the original instigator of the crime.
 However, when on the scaffold, Wyatt confessed his own blame and was determined to exculpate Princess Elizabeth and Courtenay.
 After Wyatt was beheaded, his body was further punished according to the standards of treason.
 His head, before it was stolen on 17 April, was hung from a gallows.
-His limbs were then circulated among towns and also hung up.
+His limbs were then circulated among towns and also hung up for display.